devbird007/aws-bootcamp-cruddur-2023/journal/week0.md

 Check your email and confirm the subscription.

 ### Create a CloudWatch Alarm using the AWS CLI
-Using the AWS Article [here](https://repost.aws/knowledge-center/cloudwatch-estimatedcharges-alarm) as a guide.
+Using the AWS Article "[How can I monitor daily EstimatedCharges and trigger a CloudWatch alarm based on my usage threshold?](https://repost.aws/knowledge-center/cloudwatch-estimatedcharges-alarm)" as a guide.

 Complete the `aws/json/alarm-config.json` file with your desired topic ARN.